The Direct to Video Connoisseur

 A while back I went to Barnes and Noble to buy Anna Karenina, and found their $9 version, and the $15 Oprah Book Club version.
 I was telling everyone I knew that story, and one friend said "why don't we make our own book club and read silly things, like Tek War and Battlefield Earth?"
 I loved the idea... until I found out Battlefield Earth is over 1000 pages.
 What?
 As you can imagine, that was out.
 I thought to myself, who would've read that?
 Then I went to the Modern Library Top 100 Books of the 20th Century site, and saw not only their list, but their reader voted list.
 Guess what number three on the reader list was?
 You guessed it.
 Some things are just better not commented on.

 If you haven't seen this, right now it's on Watch Instantly, so maybe you and your buddies should check it out.
 Don't do it alone like I just did, it's just too depressing.
-With the kinds of movies I review, we often hear the classification "so bad it's good", as in it's fun time to make fun of, etc. I don't know that that applies here.
-Sometimes there's "so bad it's ridiculous and not worth my time" or "so bad it hurts my soul" and I think this one might be in those latter two.
+With the kinds of movies I review, we often hear the classification "so bad it's good," as in it's a fun time to make fun of, etc. I don't know that that applies here.
+Sometimes there's "so bad it's ridiculous and not worth my time" or "so bad it hurts my soul," and I think this one might be in those latter two.

 For more info: http://www.imdb.com/title/tt0185183/